-Laura Hilton, owner of Threads Bridal in Norfolk, launched her business in June this year after she had to postpone her wedding three times and was made redundant during the pandemic.
+Laura Hilton, owner of Threads Bridal in Norfolk, launched her business in June 2021 after she had to postpone her wedding three times and was made redundant during the pandemic.
 Drawing on her experience of wedding dress shopping, Laura decided to open a bridal boutique that stocks pre-loved gowns and encourage brides to share and re-wear.

 Laura says: "Not only was it a cost effective choice but the dresses on offer have had very little environmental impact on the planet, which was important to me.
 The stigma attached to wearing a second-hand wedding dress is long gone with it now becoming fashionable to re-wear a dress.
 The message globally that we're hearing is to reduce, reuse and re-wear, so if I can offer brides a second choice when choosing a wedding dress, I feel as though I am helping in some way or another."

 Wedding dress rental is also in high demand.
 Carrie Symonds chose to rent her dress for her wedding to Boris Johnson in May 2021.
 The beautiful bohemian gown by bridal designer Christos Costarellos was loaned for £45 a day by MyWardrobe HQ, saving Carrie the £2,830 price tag.

 A recent survey by UK waste prevention company BusinessWaste.co.uk found that 40% of the 2,100 brides questioned would hire a dress for their wedding day.
 Asked why they would do so, many stated that they would rather put their money towards their future as a married couple.